 2) FINANCIAL SUPPORT.
 This young mother is facing many expenses in the future.
 She will need several visits to the doctor before the birth, and many more for the baby after.
 She will need proper food so the baby will develop properly, both in the womb, and after delivery.
 She will need different clothes, both for her as her pregnancy advances, and for the baby.

 Many times the mother’s parents are unwilling, or unable, to help financially.
-The church should be a source both of finances (or materials), and guidance to other agencies that can help.
+The church should be a source both of finances (or materials), and guidance to other agencies who can help.

-By being her friend, we are not condoning the sin that produced the pregnancy, She must realize that what she did was wrong, but she must know, also, that God does forgive, and that the door of the church is not shut on her because of her past sins.
+By being her friend, we are not condoning the sin that produced the pregnancy [if it was the result of sin], She must realize that what she did was wrong, but she must know, also, that God does forgive, and that the door of the church is not shut on her because of her past sins.
 Jesus was a friend to sinners-that is how He won them.
 We must be willing to be that friend as well.

 How can these needs be met?